Temu Pallets: Complete Guide for Resellers 2026

 Frequently Asked Questions

+Are Temu return pallets worth buying?
 Temu pallets can be worth buying for casual resellers or those willing to invest significant sorting time.
 However, for professional resale businesses, the unpredictability, high unsellable rate, and sorting labor costs typically produce lower effective returns than professionally graded wholesale inventory.
 Evaluate your time cost and margin requirements before committing.

+What percentage of a Temu pallet is resellable?
 Industry estimates suggest 70–90% of items in a typical Temu pallet have some resale potential — but only 40–70% are likely to generate meaningful retail value.
 The remaining 10–30% are typically damaged, defective, or in condition too poor for resale.
 This varies significantly by pallet source and source transparency.

+Can I make money selling Temu return pallets?
 Yes, profits are possible — but they require careful purchasing (avoiding overpriced pallets), significant sorting labor, and realistic expectations.
-Effective hourly rates often fall below minimum wage for first-time buyers who haven’t developed purchasing intuition.
-Professional resellers with established networks and efficient workflows report more consistent results.
+Effective hourly rates often fall below minimum wage for first-time buyers who have not developed purchasing intuition.

+How are Temu pallets different from Amazon return pallets?
 Amazon return pallets generally contain higher-value items, more branded products, and better overall condition distribution than Temu pallets.
 Amazon also has more established liquidation channels with better condition disclosure.
 However, Amazon pallets command higher purchase prices, partially offsetting the quality advantage.

-Both still face the fundamental challenge of mixed-category inventory.
+What is the typical ROI on clothing resale from wholesale bales?
 Professional resale operators typically achieve 40–80% gross margins on Grade A branded wholesale clothing bales, depending on target market, pricing strategy, and brand mix.
 This compares favorably to the 20–50% effective margins common with mixed-goods return pallets after accounting for sorting labor and unsellable items.

+Does Indetexx ship internationally?
 Yes.
 Indetexx exports to more than 60 countries worldwide, with established logistics partnerships for ocean freight, customs clearance, and destination delivery.
-Shipping costs and transit times vary by destination — contact the Indetexx team for specific logistics planning and landed cost estimates for your market.
+Shipping costs and transit times vary by destination.

+What is the minimum order quantity for wholesale bales?
 Indetexx offers flexible minimum order quantities to accommodate businesses at different stages.
-Trial orders are available for qualified buyers, and standard orders can range from individual bales (45kg–100kg) to full container loads (20ft or 40ft containers).
-Volume pricing incentives apply for larger orders.
+Trial orders are available for qualified buyers, and standard orders can range from individual bales (45kg–100kg) to full container loads.

-Indetexx employs the proprietary Recydoc App for AI-assisted sorting and grading, achieving 98%+ accuracy.
-Grade A items are new with tags or like-new condition with no visible wear, stains, or defects.
+How does Indetexx grade their clothing bales?
+Indetexx employs a professional two-stage grading process using the RECYDOC system for collection traceability combined with warehouse-based expert sorting.
+Grade A items are pristine with no visible wear, stains, or defects.
 Grade B items are functional with minor cosmetic issues.
-Grade C items are suitable for salvage, industrial rag, or deep-discount markets.
-All shipments include detailed grade documentation.
+Grade C items are suitable for salvage or deep-discount markets.

 Wonderful!
 Share this Post: